Alfred Ablett: Early life

-Alfred Ablett was born on 3 August 1830, at Weybread, Suffolk, to Samuel and Elizabeth Ablett.
+Alfred Ablett was born on 3 August 1830 at Weybread, Suffolk, to Samuel and Elizabeth Ablett.
 He was baptised just over a month later on 3 September.
-According to the 1841 England, Wales and Scotland census, he had four older brothers, one younger brother and two younger sisters.
+According to the 1841 census, he had four older brothers, one younger brother and two younger sisters.

 Military service

-Ablett joined the army on 20 February 1850 at the age of 19 years and five months, being assigned to the 3rd Battalion, Grenadier Guards.
-He would go on to serve in the Crimean War, seeing action at the Battle of Alma, Battle of Inkerman and the Battle of Balaclava, earning service bars for each.
-But it was at the rank of private in early September 1855 when he performed the deed which would earn him a Victoria Cross for bravery while in the trenches at the siege of Sebastopol.
+Ablett joined the army on 20 February 1850 at the age of 19 years and five months, and was assigned to the 3rd Battalion, Grenadier Guards.
+He served in the Crimean War, seeing action at the battles of the Alma, Inkerman and Balaclava.
+In early September 1855, while still a private, he performed the deed which would earn him a Victoria Cross for bravery while in the trenches at the siege of Sebastopol.

 His VC citation in the London Gazette reads:

-He was nominated for the award by his company captain who witnessed the event, and was among 29 men to be presented with the medal on 26 June 1857 by Queen Victoria.
-Ablett later achieved the rank of sergeant.
+He was nominated for the award by his company captain who witnessed the event, and was among 29 men to be presented with the medal in Hyde Park, London, on 26 June 1857 by Queen Victoria.
+While in the Crimea he also received the Distinguished Conduct Medal and gained the rank of sergeant.

 He was one of two members of the 3rd Battalion, Grenadier Guards who earned the Victoria Cross during the Crimean War, the other being Private Anthony Palmer.

 Later life and legacy

+Ablett was invalided out of Army in October 1862 suffering from rheumatism, the result of frostbite and fever contracted in Crimea.
 In 1868, he was accused of attempting to kill himself with a rifle, but was found not guilty by a jury at a court in Norwich.
-He had served for 26 years in the London Dock Police following his departure from military service, reaching the rank of sergeant.
+From 1871 he served for 26 years in the London Dock Police, leaving as an inspector.
 He died at his home on East India Road, Poplar, London on 12 March 1897 and was buried in St Andrew's churchyard, Weybread.

-His Victoria Cross is held by the Grenadier Guards Regimental Headquarters, Wellington Barracks, London, England, after being sold back for £62 (at the time), and his family is now in possession of a replica.
-His medal would now sell for approximately £250,000.
+His Victoria Cross was sold for £62 in 1903, and is now held by the Grenadier Guards Regimental Headquarters, Wellington Barracks, London.
+His family is in possession of a replica.